eddedd88/fullstrapp/README.md

 - to support up to at least **10K active users per month**
 - to be affordable for the hobbyist developer: **free until meaningful traction**

-Reaching any of the limits should qualify you to raise enough funding to cover increased costs, or to pursue other endeavors to mitigate costs, or to request for free services for a non-profit.
+Reaching any of the limits should make it easier to raise enough funding to cover increased costs, or to pursue other endeavors to mitigate costs, or to request for free services for a non-profit.

 ---

 ## Table of Contents

-#### PWA specific components
-- UpdateAppToast
+### Core
+- Add To Home: prompts the user to add the PWA to their home screen
+- Update App: notification that shows up when a new version of the PWA is available
-- AddToHome (TBD)
+- Google Analytics

-#### Reusable components that extend material-ui
+#### Components
 - ExpandableSearch
 - PersistentSearch

-#### Full Fledge components
+- BottomNavBar
+- AppBar
-- LoginPage
+- FormDialog
+- Signin: firebaseui signin component

-#### Pre-built prototypes
+#### Prototypes
-- FeedPage
+- Feed Page
-- FeedItem
+- Feed Item
-- ProfilePage
+- Profile Page
 - Onboarding
-- GridPage
+- Grid Page

-#### DevOps scripts and Steps to add services
+#### DevOps
-- CircleCI
-- Firebase
+- CircleCI: scripts to test, build and deploy
+- Firebase: hosting, firestore, auth, and file storage configured

 #### Guidelines and templates:
-- React component atom template
 - Workflow guideline
 - Commit guidelines
+- Issue Templates: bug, feature, support
+- React component atom template

 ## How to setup CircleCI
 - **Signup** at https://circleci.com/ for a CircleCI account
 - Add your github repo as a Project
-- Push a commit to the master branch in your github repo
+- Press the **Start Building** button (this may fail because Firebase is not setup)

 Every time a commit is pushed to the *master* branch, CircleCI will automatically run in CI tests.
 See command `ci` in `package.json`.

-## How to deploy to Firebase
+## How to deploy to Firebase Hosting
 ### Setup Project
 - **Signup** at https://firebase.com for a Firebase account
 - **Start a new project**